top of page

 • Clinical Pharmacists advocate for care coordination rounds that integrate social risk factors alongside clinical decisions.

-Myth #3: SDOH Only Affects Low-Income Populations
+Myth #3: SDOH Only Affects Low-Income Pharmacy Populations

 Social determinants of health significantly impact people across all income levels.
 For instance, maternity care deserts, food insecurity, and transportation challenges affect patients in both urban and rural areas, and are increasingly prevalent in suburban regions.
 These barriers complicate access to medication, chronic disease management, and care coordination.